-The flagship wine of Méo-Camuzet is most certainly the Richebourg.
-The greatness of Richebourg is revealed at peak aging.
-You can often find unique, fresh floral aromas and subtle layers of freshness in a bottling some 15-years old.
+The prize wine of Méo-Camuzet must certainly be the Richebourg.
+The greatness of Richebourg is best viewed at peak aging.
+You can often find unique, fresh floral aromas and subtle layers of youth in a bottling some 15-years old.
 And like the name of this climat implies ("riche", meaning "richness and abundance" in French), it's arguably the terroir that gives the richest and fullest wines in the entire region of the Vosne-Romanée village.
-But there is a catch, it takes the wines at least ten years to begin showing their extraordinary charm, whether it's a great vintage or not, and almost all the Richebourg wines are able to age for at least twenty years.
-Méo-Camuzet has been long associated with this historical site.
-Henri Jayer had begun tending the Méo family's vineyards in the 1940's.
-He began to replant the Richebourg vineyard in the 1950s, and gradually bottled small amounts of Richebourg in his own name from around 1959 until 1976.
-The 1978 vintage is the first in which Jayer bottles the entire production, and this became his first famous vintage.
-Relative to his last vintages, the 1985 and 1986 wines were lightly filtered prior to bottling, while 1988 was not, and this is viewed as a superb bottling fully representing the heights Jayer could attain.
-Jayer's lease on the Richebourg vineyard expired in 1987; after that, it was returned to Domaine Méo-Camuzet where Jean-Nicolas more than successfully carried on the tradition of excellence set in place by Jayer.
+But patience is a virtue, it takes the wines at least ten years to begin showing their extraordinary charm, whether it's a great vintage or not, and almost all the Richebourg wines are able to age for at least twenty years.
+Méo-Camuzet has been long associated with this historical site dating back to the 1880's.
+Henri Jayer had begun tending the Méo family's vineyards shortly after the end of WWII.
+He replanted the blocks in the 1950s, and gradually bottled small amounts of Richebourg in his own name between 1959 and 1976.
+The 1978 vintage is the first in which Jayer bottles the entire production, a wine that would become his most famous.
+Relative to his last vintages, the 1985 and 1986 wines were lightly filtered prior to bottling, while 1988 was not.
+It was this 1988 vintage that revealed the heights that Henri could attain and establish a center point for Jean-Nicolas's innovative style.
+Jayer's lease on the Richebourg vineyard would expire in 1987, thereby handing the future of the plants to Domaine Méo-Camuzet, where Jean-Nicolas would take Richebourg to new heights.